SPengLiang/Stereo-Calibration/README.md

 # Stereo-Calibration
-calibration of a binocular camera system,
+calibration of a binocular camera system